OpenGene/scrnapip/README.md

 include_introns="false"#Whether to analyze introns

 #####[step1]:
-nFeature_RNA=[200,5000]#The cells were filtered by feature, keeping cells that feature between 200 and 5,000 percent_mt=[0,10]#The cells were filtered by percent of mitochondria, keeping cells that percent of mitochondria less than 10% mttype="MT"#Mitochondrial type, MT for humans and mt for mice
+filetype="10x"#The format of the input file,could be "10x" or "csv" csv_sep=""#Separator of the csv file nFeature_RNA=[200,5000]#The cells were filtered by feature, keeping cells that feature between 200 and 5,000 percent_mt=[0,10]#The cells were filtered by percent of mitochondria, keeping cells that percent of mitochondria less than 10% mttype="MT"#Mitochondrial type, MT for humans and mt for mice